 If you don’t have any wiggle room in your budget, you’ll probably have to borrow money to cover the cost of these repairs, which will increase your level of debt.

-In recent years, mortgage rates have dropped across the country.
 If you have a 25-year mortgage, chances are your loan rate will eventually go up.
 Depending on how much you borrowed and the remaining amortization, an increase of just 0.25% could result in an increase in your monthly payments of $30, $50, or even $100.

 If you’ve already borrowed the maximum and rates go up, even a little bit, you might have trouble meeting your financial obligations.
 Then you’ll likely have to cut into your other areas of your budget, such as hobbies and leisure.

 As you can see, when you borrow money, it’s important to leave some leeway so that you can cover all the costs of buying a home.
 To avoid being caught off guard by the slightest unexpected event, keep a margin of manoeuvre of between 3% and 5% of the purchase price of your house or condo.

 For instance, if you have a $420,000 mortgage, the maximum amount you qualified for, then you should look for homes with a selling price of around $380,000.
 That way you can cover all the transaction costs and still sleep at night if the unforeseen occurs.